Stripped (Christina Aguilera album): Music and lyrics

 "Loving Me 4 Me" is a "sultry" classic R&B and neo soul ballad.
 The follow-ups "Impossible" and "Underappreciated" explore jazz and funk.
 The first of these incorporates a piano theme performed by Keys, while the second talks about the pain of a breakup.
 The piano ballad "Beautiful", which talks about the theme of self-respect, was deemed as the album's highlight by many critics, who praised its overall production.
 The next track "Make Over" is a salsa and dance-rock song that features a garage-rock beat.
 It was sued in the United Kingdom for illegally sampling the Sugababes' song "Overload" (2000), The Guardian also noted similarities between the two songs.
 Later, the American Society of Composers, Authors and Publishers (ASCAP) added the songwriting credits of Sugababes to the song.
 "Cruz" is a rock ballad that is musically similar to works of Michael Bolton.
 "Soar" is one of two tracks written for Stripped by Rob Hoffman and Heather Holley centered around themes of self-empowerment.
-The two next songs, "Get Mine, Get Yours", an R&B track, and "Dirrty", a R&B-leaning hip hop anthem talks about the theme of sexual intercourse, and have been described as "majestically filthy".
+The two next songs, "Get Mine, Get Yours", an R&B track, and "Dirrty", a hip hop and R&B-leaning anthem talks about the theme of sexual intercourse, and have been described as "majestically filthy".
 The latter is the remake of Redman's "Let's Get Dirty (I Can't Get in da Club)" (2001), and also features the rapper.
 The follow-up is the interlude "Stripped Pt.
 2".
 The empowering ballad "The Voice Within" talks about trusting oneself.
 "I'm OK" is a ballad which incorporates strings and discusses Aguilera's abusive childhood with her father, and the final song from the album "Keep on Singin' My Song" incorporates elements from drum and bass with a gospel choir.

 Additionally, a gospel-tinged song "I Will Be" appears on the twentieth anniversary version of Stripped, released in 2022.
 The track was composed circa 2000 by Aguilera, Heather Holley and Rob Hoffman, and the singer mentioned it in her interview for Rolling Stone in July 2000.
 Previously it was released as the B-side to "Dirrty" in the UK.